-Base stations typically consist of two distinct parts: the electronic transceivers (also called "radios" or "channels") that are connected to the traditional wired telephone lines, and the passive antennas that send the wireless signals created by the radios out to be received by individual subscriber units.
-The transceivers are often located at ground level and are connected to the antennas by coaxial cables.
-A small antenna for reception of GPS signals is also required, mounted with a clear view of the sky.
+Wireless nodes typically consist of two distinct parts: the electronic transceivers (also called "radios" or "channels") that are connected to a central "hub" (which in turn are connected to the traditional wired telephone lines), and the passive antenna(s) that send the wireless signals created by the radios out to be received by individual subscriber units.
+The radios are often located on the same pole as the antennas and are connected to the antennas by coaxial cables.
 Because of the short wavelength of the frequencies assigned by the FCC for wireless services, the antennas require line-of-sight paths for their signals to propagate well and so are installed at some height above ground.
 The antennas are designed to concentrate their energy toward the horizon, with very little energy wasted toward the sky or the ground.
 This means that it is generally not possible for exposure conditions to approach the maximum permissible exposure limits without being physically very near the antennas.

-ExteNet Systems CA, LLC • Proposed DAS Node (Site No. 07145A) 997 10th Street • Oakland, California
+ExteNet Systems CA, LLC • Proposed Small Cell (Node No. 00070B) 478 Lake Park Avenue • Oakland, California